Customization APIs

 Batch Request

-• The populators for one individual custom dimension.
+• The populators for a single custom dimension

 Criteria and Value